ConPaaS-team/conpaas/docs/installation.rst

        :custom:
          :template: custom.erb

-The OCCI server should be configured to listen on the correct interface so that it can receive connections from the managers located on the VMs.
-This can be achieved by modifying the "host" IP (or FQDN - fully qualified domain name) parameter from /etc/one/occi-server.conf and restarting the OCCI server.

 #.
 At the end of the OCCI profile file ``/etc/one/occi_templates/common.erb``
    from your OpenNebula installation, append the following lines::